How to Report Custom Advanced Functions for Local Func¶

 Don't forget to publish after completing the code writing!!!

-After completing the above steps, the custom advanced functions will be added to the Guance workspace.
-In Guance Scenarios, when Creating a Dashboard, add a Time Series Graph.
-You can see the local functions under Advanced Functions as shown in the figure:
+After completing the above steps, the custom advanced function has been added to the Guance workspace.
+In the Guance Use Cases, when Creating a Dashboard, adding a Time Series Chart, you can see the local function under Advanced Functions, as shown in the figure: